 Gum Treatment (Root Planing)

 Gum treatment is professionally known as root planing.
-Periodontal (gum) problem is a common complaint for many patients, mainly due to poor or insufficient oral hygiene.
-Gingivitis is the inflammation of the gums usually caused by bacteria.
-In more severe periodontal cases, major damage is done to the soft tissues and bone, causing the support of the tooth to weaken and eventually, tooth loss.
+Periodontal (gum) problems are a common complaint among many patients, primarily due to poor or insufficient oral hygiene.
+Gingivitis is the inflammation of the gums, usually caused by bacteria.
+In more severe periodontal cases, significant damage is done to the soft tissues and bone, causing the tooth's support to weaken and eventually leading to tooth loss.

-Having a set of healthy teeth (and gums) allows one to eat and chew properly and gain more self confidence with a healthy smile.
-Bad oral and gum conditions are often a reflection of low self maintenance and even a sign of poor general health condition.
+Having a set of healthy teeth (and gums) allows one to eat and chew properly and gain more self-confidence with a healthy smile.
+Bad oral and gum conditions are often a reflection of inadequate self-maintenance and can even be a sign of poor overall health.

 Understanding Gum Problem (Periodontitis)

 In the initial stage of gum problems, food trapped becomes one of the common problems for patients with poor oral hygiene.
-As the gum gets affected by bacteria, they become inflamed and create pockets between the gums and teeth.
-This vicious cycle continues as the pockets get bigger, resulting in more food trapped.
-When the gums are infected, the support to the teeth is weakened, and eventually causing loss of teeth.
+As the gum becomes affected by bacteria, it becomes inflamed, creating pockets between the gums and teeth.
+This vicious cycle continues as the pockets get bigger, resulting in more food being trapped.
+When the gums are infected, the support for the teeth is weakened, which eventually causes tooth loss.

 As we know, our mouths are full of bacteria.
-Along with these bacteria are mucus and other particles which are constantly forming sticky and colourless plaque on the teeth and along our gum line.
-Proper dental hygiene such as brushing and flossing will help to get rid of plaque.
+Along with these bacteria are mucus and other particles, which constantly form sticky, colourless plaque on the teeth and along our gum line.
+Proper dental hygiene, including brushing and flossing, helps remove plaque.
 The roots of our teeth are surrounded by bones, providing a stable and secure foundation.
-Healthy gum tissues are attached to each tooth too.
-There should be a healthy space of 1 to 3 millimeters between the root of the tooth and gum.
-If plaque is formed near the teeth and gums, the gum will react and turn red, be inflamed and swollen.
+Healthy gum tissues are attached to each tooth, too.
+There should be a healthy space of 1 to 3 millimetres between the root of the tooth and the gum.
+If plaque is formed near the teeth and gums, the gums will react and turn red, become inflamed, and swell.
 Gingivitis, gum bleeding are some of the common signs.

 Signs of Gum Problem (Periodontitis)

-Patients often notice several common signs to gum problems.
+Patients often notice several common signs of gum problems.

 - Tender and bleeding gums